abhilashnadesan/Daily-Customer-Sales-in-Fastfood/README.md

 data = pd.DataFrame(response.json())
 ```

-"This app connects to the API running on my computer.
-It loads live sales data and lets me filter by Online (0) or In-Person (1).
-Also, 0 means Female and 1 means Male in the gender column.
+This app connects to a local API (on my computer) to show live sales data.
+You can filter the data by how the order was placed — either Online (0) or In-Person (1).
+In the gender column, 0 means Female and 1 means Male.

+## For example:

-Example 1: If I filter by 'Online' and 'Male', I can check how many male customers ordered online.
-Example 2: I can also filter for time — like seeing which gender orders more in the evening.
+If I choose 'Online' and 'Male', I can see how many men placed online orders.

+I can also filter by time to check when people are ordering — like seeing if women order more in the evening.

-This helps non-technical users explore data easily."
+Another example: I can compare how many in-person orders were placed by men vs. women in the morning.

+Or, I can just explore which time of day has the most total orders, no matter the gender or type.

+This app is designed to help anyone — even without technical skills — explore and understand sales trends quickly and easily.""

 ## Section 6: Automation + Email Alerts
 A. Run Pipeline Manually